From pros to cons and from similarities to differences, here’s everything on oil painting vs acrylic.

-(P.S: If you own an oil painting, you can take check out our blog on how to clean an oil painting)
+P.S.
+If you own an oil painting, you can check out our blog on how to clean an oil painting)

-The major difference between oil painting vs acrylic boil downs to their base: their composition.
+The major difference between oil paint vs acrylic boils down to their base: their composition.

 Oil paints are made of colored pigments suspended in slow-drying oil like linseed oil.
 Depending upon the brand, many oil paints can have additional binders for improved texture.